cristiangvidal99/cristiangvidal99/README.md

 ###

-<p align="left">.NET developer with experience in full-stack development using technologies like .NET Core, JavaScript, React, and Oracle and SQL Server databases.
-Participation in corporate projects for large companies, with a focus on web applications, legacy system maintenance, and platform modernization.</p>
+<p align="left">I am a .NET developer with experience in full-stack development using technologies such as .NET Core, JavaScript, React, Oracle and SQL Server.
+I've participated in corporate projects for large companies, with focus on web applications, legacy system maintenance and plantform modernization..</p>

 ###